Employee benefits: Advantages for people with disabilities and caregivers

 Typical employee benefits

-Because these benefits can vary a great deal, it’s important to thoroughly read the information your employer provides, and if you have questions, ask someone in your company’s employee benefits department.
+Looking at the variety and breadth of benefits offered through employers, it’s no wonder the process can be considered a confusing one.
+Because benefits can vary a great deal, it’s important to thoroughly read the information your employer provides, and if you have questions, ask someone in your company's employee benefits department or a licensed insurance agent.

 Medical, dental, vision